Genesee County, Michigan: Modern era

-Plans for the Genesee Recreation Area was placed in Flint's master plan in 1950.
-This was present to Charles Stewart Mott Foundation Board of Trustees in 1964 with C.S.
-Mott getting behind the plan.
+Plans for the Genesee Recreation Area were placed in Flint's master plan in 1950.
+This was presented to Charles Stewart Mott Foundation board of trustees in 1964, with Charles Stewart Mott favoring the plan.
 In 1968, the county park system was started with the purchase of vacant land. with funds from the Mott Foundation, with a stipulation that a parks commission be formed.

 Flint Community Junior College was turned into a county-wide institution with a referendum and millage proposal passing the voters in 1969.
 To reflect this, the college was renamed Genesee Community College on July 5, 1970.
-In 1973, it was renamed to Charles Stewart Mott Community College after the death of C.S.
+In 1973, it was renamed as Charles Stewart Mott Community College after the death of C.S.
 Mott.

-In October 2009, County Commissioners directed County Corporate Counsel to discuss with the County Prosecuting Attorney a possible merger of his office with the County Prosecuting Attorney's Office.
-As of December 2011, County Counsel Ward Chapman was intending to retire by the end of the year raising the possibility again of a merger.
+In October 2009, county commissioners directed county corporate counsel to discuss with the county prosecuting attorney a possible merger of his office with the county prosecuting attorney's office.
+As of December 2011, County Counsel Ward Chapman was intending to retire by the end of the year, again raising the possibility of a merger.
 By August 9, 2016, the two offices were merged.

-Emergency Management & Homeland Security Department was merged by the County Commission into the Sheriff's Department in June 2010 with the department director position being demoted to a manager level post while eliminating a programming coordinator.
-In July 2010, the County Board voted to merge the clerk and register of deeds offices, effective January 1, 2013.
+The Emergency Management and Homeland Security Department was merged by the county commission into the Sheriff's Department in June 2010, with the department director position being demoted to a manager level post and eliminating a programming coordinator.
+In July 2010, the county board voted to merge the clerk and register of deeds offices, effective January 1, 2013.

-On October 26, 2010, Genesee County became a founding member of the Karegnondi Water Authority with Board of Commissioners Chair Jamie W. Curtis representing the County on the Authority Board.
+On October 26, 2010, Genesee County became a founding member of the Karegnondi Water Authority with Board of Commissioners Chair Jamie W. Curtis representing the county on the authority's board.

-On May 30, 2012, it was reported Genesee County has had 45 confirmed tornadoes since 1950 (most notably the 1953 Flint–Beecher tornado), more than any other county in Michigan in that time period.
+On May 30, 2012, Genesee County was reported to have had 45 confirmed tornadoes since 1950 (most notably the 1953 Flint–Beecher tornado), more than any other county in Michigan in that time.

 Geography

-According to the United States Census Bureau, the county has a total area of 649.587 sqmi, of which 636.944 sqmi is land and 12.643 sqmi (1.95%) is water.
-It is the 33rd largest county in Michigan by total area.
+According to the United States Census Bureau, the county has a total area of 649.587 sqmi, of which 12.643 sqmi (1.95%) are covered by water.
+It is the 33rd-largest county in Michigan by total area.

-Most of the land in the county is very flat, but the southern end is hilly and covered by several lakes.

 The county is mostly drained by the Flint River, which is dammed into Mott Lake and the Holloway Reservoir in the northeast corner of the county.
 The southeast corner and southern end are drained by the Shiawassee River.